TSummersLab/SMART_matlab/README.md

 cam.Focus = 0;
 cam.Exposure = -11;
 ```
-* Note that it is not advisable to modify the camera resolution through the downloaded application.
-When calibrating the camera, the user is forced to used the full resolution of the camera, thus all other operations must use the full resolution of the camera to get a correct mapping of the image points.
+* Note that you should not modify the camera zoom through the downloaded application.
+* Regarding the resolution of the webcam, the Logitch software does not allow users to change the aspect ratio.
+The image is 1920x1080, which results in a 16:9 image, which is wider than the required 4:3 image.
+When resizing the images in MATLAB, the image becomes distorted.
+When running formation control, this results in shapes looking imperfect.
+However, the package continues to operate.
+We recommend using a Windows computer instead.
+* If a computer running macOS/OS X must be used, we recommend calibrating the camera on a Windows machine (to set the resolution to 640x480) then importing the resulting `.m` file.

 ### Camera Calibration Using MATLAB App
 To calibrate the camera, follow these steps: